+The answer is, yes.
 CO2 is a hazardous gas and requires certain precautions when working in and around its undetectable presence.
+Without proper precautions, the gas can provide severe negative health effects to individuals working around the gas - such as headaches, fatigue, dizziness, nausea, and even death.

-We understand the concerns about keeping the workplace safe for not only your employees, but for customers and personnel.
-Below we've listed 6 operational guidelines to ensure your operation complies with the state and local regulations and codes when dealing with gas detection, confined spaces, and overall leak detection.
+We understand the concerns about keeping the workplace safe for not only your employees but for customers and personnel.
+Below we've compiled 6 easy to follow, operational guidelines to ensure that your establishment complies with the state and local regulations and codes when dealing with gas detection, confined spaces, and overall leak detection.

 1. Educate your staff and team members.

-Being able to address worker safety issues and discuss which areas could hold potential Carbon Dioxide leak points, would not only reduce the rate of incidents but improve overall employee awareness.
+Being able to address worker safety issues and discuss which areas could hold potential Carbon Dioxide (CO2) leak points, which would not only reduce the rate of incidents but improve overall employee awareness.

 Education and training are the most important aspect of employee safety.

-Having monitors and alarms are critical but training employees about the devices, and alarm procedures is also vital.
-Carbon dioxide gas is heavier than air, and paying attention to the level of co2 in your work space, could save lives.
+Having monitors and alarms is critical but training employees about the devices, and alarm procedures are also vital.
+Carbon dioxide gas is heavier than air, and paying attention to the level of CO2 in your workspace, could severely save lives.

 2. Invest in proper CO2 Safety devices.

-Without the proper fixed and wall mounted indoor safety monitors, personal handheld monitors or CO2 leak detectors in place, employees could experience fatigue, headaches, irregular heartbeat, hypercapnia or even death.
+Without the proper fixed and wall mounted indoor safety monitors, personal handheld monitors or CO2 leak detectors in place, employees could experience severe negative health effects, as mentioned above.

 3. Team involvement in CO2 safety seminars/workshops.